anothrNick/send-query-result/README.md

 }
 ```

-_NOTE: Howevever, the sql output can be sent to any web hook_
+_Howevever, the sql output can be sent to any web hook_

 ### Dependencies